 I’m too old, and truth be told, probably never was athletic enough to safely catch out on the fly.
 So, I’m pretty much limited to getting on and off where the trains are stopped.
 There are only a few places where that happens regularly, crew change points or places where two competing rail lines cross and less often, along sidings used to allow trains to pass one another are a few such places.

-The track crossings are usually referred to as “diamonds” because of the construction of the tracks when they cross on an angle.
-They still call them diamonds even when the tracks cross at right angles.
+The track crossings are usually referred to as “diamonds” because of the shape the tracks make in the middle when they cross at an angle.
+They still call them diamonds even when the tracks cross at right angles and the center is a square instead of a diamond.
 Usually, only one of the railroads owns and controls the crossing, the one that preceded the other.
 You can count on the non-owner to get stopped waiting for clearance fairly often, and you can catch out if you’re lucky.

 So, I began getting serious in May about catching out.
 I figured I needed a decent pack, sleeping bag, tent, self inflating pad, some food and some means of carrying water.
 I also wanted to bring camera gear and some extra battery storage to charge up all the batteries involved.